PixelHalide/Cryptonite_Taskphase_Harsh/Practicing_Piping.md

 ## Split-piping stderr and stdout

-i originally tried to do **/challenge/hack > /challenge/planet 2> /challenge/the**, but then realised this doesn't work because > only works for writing to FILES, and we have to use process substitution if we want to give the output to a command instead.
+i originally tried to do **/challenge/hack > /challenge/planet 2> /challenge/the**, but then realised this doesn't work because > only works for writing to FILES, and we have to use process substitution if we want to give the output to a command instead. **/challenge/hack > >(/challenge/planet) 2> >(/challenge/the)** yields us the flag.